Dornavineeth/open-unlearning/docs/contributing.md

 * Implement new evaluations.
 * Contribute to the documentation.

-> All contributions are equally valuable to the community. 🥰

-## Fixing issues
+## Fixing Issues

 If you notice an issue with the existing code and have a fix in mind, feel free to [start contributing](#create-a-pull-request) and open a Pull Request!

-## Submitting a bug-related issue or feature request
+## Submitting a Bug-Related Issue or Feature Request

 Do your best to follow these guidelines when submitting a bug-related issue or a feature request.
 It will make it easier for us to come back to you quickly and with good feedback.

-### Did you find a bug?
+### Did You Find a Bug?

 Before you report an issue, we would really appreciate it if you could **make sure the bug was not already reported** (use the search bar on GitHub under Issues).
-Your issue should also be related to bugs in the library itself, and not your code.
-If you're unsure whether the bug is in your code or the library, please ask in the [discord](https://discord.gg/v4aYBZsW) first.
-This helps us respond quicker to fixing issues related to the library versus general questions.
+Please try to ensure that the bug is in OpenUnlearning itself, and not your code.

-Once you've confirmed the bug hasn't already been reported, please include the following information in your issue so we can quickly resolve it:
+Please include the following information in your issue so we can quickly resolve it:

 * A short, self-contained, code snippet that allows us to reproduce the bug.
-* The *full* traceback if an exception is raised.
+* The **full** traceback if an exception is raised.
 * The hardware used to run the experiment, including specifications such as the number and type of GPUs etc.
+* The hydra config file corresponding to the experiment if needed (since these files ae long you may link them or use a markdown dropdown in your issue).
 * Attach any other additional information, like screenshots, you think may help.

-### Do you want a new feature?
+### Do You Want a New Feature?

-If there is a new feature you'd like to see in Open Unlearning, please open an issue and describe:
+If there is a new feature you'd like to see in OpenUnlearning, please open an issue and describe:

 1. What is the *motivation* behind this feature?
 Is it related to a problem or frustration with the library?
 Is it something you worked on and think it could benefit the community?